Kenton, Oklahoma: History

 The town originated with Carizzo, later called Florence, just over the line in New Mexico.
 It was, along with a place called Mineral, one of only two significant settlements in the area of the pre-statehood Oklahoma Panhandle.
 When a nephew of P.T.
 Barnum by the name of Fairchild B. Drew became postmaster of the place, he moved the post office a bit to the east and changed the name to Kenton in 1893.
 At the time Oklahoma became a state (on November 16, 1907), it served as the temporary county seat for Cimarron County.
 The building now known as "The Merc" served as the temporary courthouse and held the county records.
-The citizens of the county voted to move the seat on June 11, 1908 to Boise City soon after statehood.
+The citizens of the county voted to move the seat on June 11, 1908 to Boise City.
 Kentonites did not want to give up the records, so a group of people from Boise City confiscated the documents before the end of a 30-day waiting period.
 This started a local legend that Boise City stole the courthouse.

 During its heyday, Kenton had two car dealerships, a motel, a bank, and two general stores.

 Despite threats of closure over the years, the post office in Kenton remains open.

 Time zone

-Kenton is the only Oklahoma community that observes Mountain Time, reportedly because most of the people who interact with the town are from New Mexico or Colorado.
+Kenton is the only Oklahoma community that observes (albeit informally) Mountain Time, reportedly because most of the people who interact with the town are from New Mexico or Colorado.
 This is despite the fact that officially, the time zone only changes west of the Oklahoma/New Mexico state line.
 To avoid confusion, "Mountain Time" is often added when giving the time to visitors.
 Posted business hours all end with "MT" or "MST" to specify Mountain Time.